jmhodges/build_cassandra/README.md

 It requires nothing more than Ruby, Rake, and MacPorts plus the usual gcc/make/ant stuff.

+### NOTE: This does not have Java 7 infecting your machine!
+It doesn't
+### change JAVA_HOME or PATH.

 ## Building Cassandra

-Checkout the source code for Cassandra as a subdirectory named `cassandra` to the directory this file is in.
 Take a look at the Rakefile here.
 You'll need to change the line `I_AM_OKAY_WITH_SOYLATTE_LICENSE = false` line to `I_AM_OKAY_WITH_SOYLATTE_LICENSE = true` if you are okay with the license described at the [soylatte